Lace Mainnet - FAQs

 What is my secret recovery phrase?

-You will receive your secret recovery phrase when you first create your wallet.
+Because the private key can be hard to remember, Lace gives you a recovery phrase (also known as a mnemonic or a seed phrase) of 24 words instead, which you set up when you first create your wallet.
+Typically, the longer the word sequence, the less likely someone will be able to guess your recovery phrase.
+You use the phrase to recover your wallet and access your assets, so make sure you store it securely.
+If you are recovering your wallet from another platform on Cardano, you may have a 12 or 15 recovery phrase.
+You will receive your recovery phrase when you first create your wallet.
 Make sure you keep it in a safe place, preferably in a tangible (offline) way.
-If you lose your secret recovery phrase, there is no way to recover it and access your digital assets.
-The IOG development team behind the wallet doesn’t know your secret recovery phrase and there’s nothing that can be done to help you in the event of its loss.
+If you lose your recovery phrase, there is no way to recover it and access your digital assets.
+The IOG development team behind the wallet doesn’t know your recovery phrase and there’s nothing that can be done to help you in the event of its loss.

 What happens if I forget my wallet password?